 - When configuring static trunks, you may not be able to link switches of different types, depending on the manufacturer's implementation.
 However, note that the static trunks on this switch are Cisco EtherChannel compatible. - To avoid creating a loop in the network, be sure you add a static trunk via the configuration interface before connecting the ports, and also disconnect the ports before removing a static trunk via the configuration interface.
-SF-0224FPS can set 6 port channel, each port channel can add up to 4 ports.

-- Member List (Current) Shows configured trunks (Trunk ID, Unit, Port).

-- New Includes entry fields for creating new trunks.
+- Member List (Current) Shows configured trunks (Trunk ID, Unit, Port). - New Includes entry fields for creating new trunks.

-- Trunk Trunk identifier.
-(Range: 1-6)
+- Trunk - Trunk identifier.
+(Range: 1-4)

-- Unit Stack unit.
+- Unit - Stack unit.
 (Range: 1-8)

-- Port Port identifier.
+Port - Port identifier.
 (Range: 1-26)

 Web - Click Port, Trunk Membership.
-Enter a trunk ID of 1-6 in the Trunk field, select any of the switch ports from the scroll-down port list, and click Add.
+Enter a trunk ID of 1-4 in the Trunk field, select any of the switch ports from the scroll-down port list, and click Add.
 After you have completed adding ports to the member list, click Apply.